-In this case an 80 MHz clock is divided by two to produce the 40 MHz clock input for the AD9224.
-In this configuration, the duty cycle of the 80 MHz clock is irrelevant.
+In this case, a 50 MHz clock is divided by two to produce the 25 MHz clock input for the AD9225.
+In this configuration, the duty cycle of the 50 MHz clock is irrelevant.

 The input circuitry for the CLOCK pin is designed to accommodate CMOS inputs.
-The quality of the logic input, particularly the rising edge, is critical in realizing the best possible jitter performance of the part: the faster the rising edge, the better the jitter performance.
+The quality of the logic input, particularly the rising edge, is critical in realizing the best possible jitter performance of the part; the faster the rising edge, the better the jitter performance.

 As a result, careful selection of the logic family for the clock driver, as well as the fanout and capacitive load on the clock line, is important.
-Jitter-induced errors become more predominant at higher frequency, large amplitude inputs, where the input slew rate is greatest.
+Jitter-induced errors become more predominant at higher frequency and large amplitude inputs, where the input slew rate is greatest.

-Most of the power dissipated by the AD9224 is from the analog power supplies.
+Most of the power dissipated by the AD9225 is from the analog power supplies.
 However, lower clock speeds will reduce digital current.
-Figure 34 shows the relationship between power and clock rate.
+Figure 25 shows the relationship between power and clock rate.

-Figure 34.
+Figure 25.
 Power Consumption vs. Clock Rate

-Direct IF Down Conversion Using the AD9224
+Direct IF Down Conversion Using the AD9225

-Sampling IF signals above an ADC's baseband region (i.e., dc to $F{\rm S}/2$) is becoming increasingly popular in communication applications.
-This process is often referred to as Direct IF Down Conversion or Undersampling.
-There are several potential benefits in using the ADC to alias (or mix) down a narrowband or wideband IF signal.
+Sampling IF signals above an ADC's baseband region (i.e., dc to $f_S/2$) is becoming increasingly popular in communication applications.
+This process is often referred to as direct IF down conversion or undersampling.
+There are several potential benefits in using the ADC to alias (i.e., or mix) down a narrowband or wideband IF signal.
 First and foremost is the elimination of a complete mixer stage with its associated baseband amplifiers and filters, reducing cost and power dissipation.
-Second is the ability to apply various DSP techniques to perform such functions as filtering, channel selection, quadrature demodulation, data reduction, detection, etc. A detailed discussion on using this technique in digital receivers can be found in Analog Devices Application Notes AN-301 and AN-302.
+Second is the ability to apply various DSP techniques to perform such functions as filtering, channel selection, quadrature demodulation, data reduction, and detection, among other things.
+See Application Note AN-302 on using this technique in digital receivers.

-In Direct IF Down Conversion applications, one exploits the inherent sampling process of an ADC in which an IF signal lying outside the baseband region can be aliased back into the baseband region in a similar manner that a mixer will down-convert an IF signal.
-Similar to the mixer topology, an image rejection filter is required to limit other potential interfering signals from also aliasing back into the ADC's baseband region.
-A tradeoff exists between the complexity of this image rejection filter and the ADC's sample rate as well as dynamic range.
+In direct IF down conversion applications, one exploits the inherent sampling process of an ADC in which an IF signal lying outside the baseband region can be aliased back into the baseband region in a similar manner that a mixer will down-convert an IF signal.
+Similar to the mixer topology, an image rejection filter is required to limit other potential interferring signals from also aliasing back into the ADC's baseband region.
+A trade-off exists between the complexity of this image rejection filter and the ADC's sample rate as well as dynamic range.

-The AD9224 is well suited for various IF sampling applications.
-The AD9224's low distortion input SHA has a full-power bandwidth extending beyond 120 MHz, thus encompassing many popular IF frequencies.
-A DNL of ±0.7 LSB (typ) combined with low thermal input referred noise allows the AD9224 in the 2 V span to provide 69 dB of SNR for a baseband input sine wave.
-Also, its low aperture jitter of 4 ps rms ensures minimum SNR degradation at higher IF frequencies.
-In fact, the AD9224 is capable of still maintaining 64.5 dB of SNR at an IF of 71 MHz with a 2 V input span.
-Note, although the AD9224 can yield a 1 dB to 2 dB improvement in SNR when configured for the larger 4 V span, the 2 V span achieves the optimum full- scale distortion performance at these higher input frequencies.
-Also, the 2 V span reduces the performance requirements of the input driver circuitry (i.e., IP3) and thus may also be more attractive from a system implementation perspective.
+The AD9225 is well suited for various IF sampling applications.
+The AD9225's low distortion input SHA has a full-power bandwidth extending beyond 130 MHz thus encompassing many popular IF frequencies.
+A DNL of ± 0.4 LSB (typ) combined with low thermal input referred noise allows the AD9225 in the 2 V span to provide 69 dB of SNR for a baseband input sine wave.
+Its low aperture jitter of 0.8 ps rms ensures minimum SNR degradation at higher IF frequencies.
+In fact, the AD9225 is capable of still maintaining 68 dB of SNR at an IF of 71 MHz with a 2 V input span.
+Although the AD9225 can yield a 1 dB to 2 dB improvement in SNR when configured for the larger 4 V span, the 2 V span achieves the optimum full-scale distortion performance at these higher input frequencies.
+The 2 V span reduces only the performance requirements of the input driver circuitry (i.e., IP3) and thus may also be more attractive from a system implementation perspective.